R2Northstar/NorthstarWiki/docs/other/moderation/rules.md

 **13. Please use English.** It's known as the most used international language.
 **14. Good manners.** This means strictly no topics that would divert or derail the current conversation being held, especially those of sexual innuendos.
 **15. No hating/flaming about moderation decisions**.
 If you want to discuss moderation decisions (bans, mutes, changes, ...) please open a staff only ticket in #help .
 Harassing a mod will get you banned.
-**16. Follow discord ToS**.
-We don't enforce it as much but if we find you worthy of a ban we won't hesitate.
+**16. Follow Discord ToS**.
+If Discord doesn't allow it, we won't allow it either.
 ──────────────────────────────────────────────────────────────────────────────────────────────────────

 **Ban Guidelines**